Chart Color Schemes

 Age

-Faulconbridge's median age exceeds the national pattern
+Faulconbridge's population is slightly older than the national pattern